Super Mario Odyssey is the US’s fastest-selling Mario of all time

 I asked Nintendo for a little extra info on the “in the U.S.” limitation; could it be that, for example, worldwide first-week sales of (say) Super Mario Galaxy on the Wii were higher?
 Nintendo declined to add to what it put in its press release, and I don’t blame them.
 I looked into it for a bit and really, even if that were the case, it would be comparing apples to oranges.

-The Switch is in a unique position right now and one very different from where the Wii, Wii U, or 3DS were in their first year.
+The Switch is in a unique position right now and one very different from where the Wii, Wii U or 3DS were in their first year.
 Mario and Zelda are both must-buys for the system and chances are a huge majority of players will end up buying them sooner or later, much like Ocarina for N64 or Super Mario Bros.
 3 for the NES.

 0